f-heeger/Reproducible-Science/conda.md

 ~~~sh
 conda create -n exampleEnv
 ~~~
 The easiest way to create an environment is to just specify its name (with `-n`).
-This will create an empty environment in that you can install packages late (see below).
+This will create an empty environment in which you can install packages later (see below).

 ### Activating (entering) an environment
 To work with your environment, you have to activate it.
-While an environment is activated all packages that were installed into it are available as if the were installed system wide.
+While an environment is activated all packages that were installed into it are available as if they were installed system-wide.
 To activate your newly created environment you use:
 ~~~sh
 conda activate exampleEnv